cited/Carta/README.md

 You can also import Item, Exhibit, and Collection fields into your maps.

-Basic image overlay is also included.
+Basic image overlay is also included, as well as overlay opacity control for initial setting and user control.

 The plugin is tile-agnostic, allowing you to use any tile provider.

-A group of 6 tile providers, 5 tile groups, and a demo map are created on installation.
+6 tile groups are included, and a demo map are created on installation.

 The plugin supports markers, lines, and polygons and includes a WYSIWYG editor for displaying formatted text, images, and links to InfoBoxes.

 Maps can be added to directly to pages, as Items in collections, and Exhibit pages.

+## Change Log

+Added MiniMap
+Added Auto Zoom and Center for map canvas
+Added import for item, collection, and exhibit fields Added basic image overlay
+Added opacity controls

 ## Installation